Juandr0/Fooddelivery/README.md

 # WoopWoop
-A fooddelivery app for the courses:
+A fooddelivery app assignment, where developers works with project managers for the first time.

+Courses:
--Android Development, 2022 -Dev
+-Android Development, 2022

--project management, 2022 -Project manager
+-Project management, 2022

 Made by
 Developers: Alexander Carlsson & Andrei Pirogov Huertas